saumyap24/aws-solutions-architect-associate-notes/overview.md

             - Doesn’t support elastic volumes.
             - Limited to a maximum size of 3 TiB.
             - Limited to a maximum of 1,000 IOPS.
+- RDS automatically performs a failover in the event of any of the following:
+    1. Loss of availability in primary Availability Zone.
+    2. Loss of network connectivity to primary.
+    3. Compute unit failure on primary.
+    4. Storage failure on primary.

 ## Athena